OdujokoD/ALC/README.md

 2. Parse result from the HTTP connection
 3. Display the result(list of developers in Lagos) in a [list](https://developer.android.com/training/material/lists-cards.html)
 4. Handle the click event of list item
-5. Display detail of the selected developer
+5. Display details of the selected developer
 6. Add click listener to developer's url link such that it opens up in a web browser
 7. Add a share button and handle events also
 8. Tidy up